monroestephenson/web-ollama/README.md

 ## Why I built this

-I wanted to use Ollama with web browsing but all existing solutions either:
+I wanted to use Ollama with web browsing but there was nothing that was CLI based using Ollama.
-- Required external API keys
-- Didn't work with local search engines
-- Were overly complex
-- Didn't support reasoning models properly

 This tool keeps everything local and simple.
 Your data stays on your machine.